intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 They found that in normal times Atlas probes in only 10% ASes experience persistent last-mile congestion, but they recorded 55% more congested ASes during the COVID-19 outbreak.
-This deterioration caused by stay-at-home measures is particularly marked in large-eyeball networks and certain parts of the world.
+This deterioration caused by stay-at-home measures is particularly marked in networks with a very large number of users and certain parts of the world.
 They found Japan to be the most impacted country in their study looking specifically at NTT OCN, but noting similar observations for several Japanese networks, including IIJ (AS2497).